meeadi/SIPahi/README.md

 About the Project

--SIPahi is a web-based financial tool designed to help users calculate and analyze Systematic Investment Plan (SIP) returns with advanced insights.
+SIPahi is a web-based financial tool designed to help users calculate and analyze Systematic Investment Plan (SIP) returns with advanced insights.
 It provides real-time graphical breakdowns, comparative SIP strategies, and risk assessment to help users make smart investment decisions.

 # Features (v1.0)